TurboWarp/mist/README.md

     // You can also send a username if you want but we recommend just using the default which is guaranteed
     // to always work.
     // username: 'player2345',

+    // You can specify a different cloud host here:
+    // cloudHost: 'wss://clouddata.turbowarp.org',
 });

 connection.on('connected', () => {